trevorsandy/lpub3d/mainApp/docs/README.txt

 - Change - LDCad flexible parts new parts per step highlighting #354
 - Change - No response to MODEL_SCALE meta command #342
 - Change - Page items bring to front and send to back - third pass, set z values #244
+- Change - Page items bring to front and send to back - fourth pass, redesign #244
 - Change - PNG Export - transparent background exports as black background. #380
 - Change - Pointer segment line is interrupted by border colour at each joint #356
 - Change - Rotated Callout not displayed when last step contains NOSTEP #376